-This report contains an overview of Algeria’s mobile market, analysis and key statistics, profiles of the major players, and scenario forecasts to 2020.
+This report reviews Algeria’s mobile market, providing analyses on operator strategies, recent spectrum licensing.
+It also profiles of the major players, assesses their operating and financial performance, and provides scenario forecasts to 2021.

-Mobilis and Djezzy apply for GSM licence renewal; regulator prepares to award LTE licences to Mobilis, Djezzy, Ooredoo; government to raise tax on broadband services and imports of computers in 2016 budget; Djezzy extends 3G services to 41 provinces; AT reports having over 125,000 customers on its LTE network; Mobilis extends use of network for remote electricity meter reading, contracts Huawei as partner for its network migration to 5G; sale of a 51% stake in Djezzy to the National Investment Fund completed; Algerie Telecom extends LTE service to the residential sector; Mobilis sources domestically-built base stations, launches commercial LTE services; regulator responds to customer complaints of poor service from MNOs; Djezzy given special permission to purchase 3G equipment; VimpelCom sells its 51% stake in Djezzy to a government investment fund for $2.64 billion; regulator’s market data for 2015; telcos’ operating and financial data to Q1 2016; recent market developments.
+Regulator awards licences for LTE services to Mobilis, Djezzy and Ooredoo: all three MNO begin to market LTE services; Mobilis and Djezzy apply for GSM licence renewal; Djezzy extends 3G services to 41 provinces; Mobilis extends use of network for remote electricity meter reading, contracts Huawei as partner for its network migration to 5G; Mobilis sources domestically-built base stations; regulator responds to customer complaints of poor service from MNOs; VimpelCom sells its 51% stake in Djezzy to a government investment fund for $2.64 billion; regulator’s market data for 2015; telcos’ operating and financial data to Q2 2016; recent market developments.

-Algerie Telecom (Mobilis), Omnium Telecom Algerie (Djezzy), Wataniya Telecom (Nedjema, Ooredoo)
+Algerie Telecom (Mobilis), Optimum Telecom Algerie (Djezzy), Wataniya Telecom (Nedjema, Ooredoo)

 Companies (Major Players)